 |Vacant, Recruitment Assistant||919-707-5459||919-870-4830||Personnel Assistant, vacancy postings, status of postings, I-9 verification|

 The Division of Public Health uses the Merit-Based Recruitment and Selection Plan to fill positions subject to the State Personnel Act (GS-126) with highly-qualified individuals.
 Consideration will be given to applicants who possess an equivalent combination of related training and work experience commensurate with the minimum job requirements.
 Only applicants who meet the minimum training and experience requirements will be referred for consideration, unless a trainee appointment is included in the job announcement.

-Salary ranges reflect the minimum and maximum rates for the pay grade of the job class (view the State of North Carolina salary schedules by effective July 1, 2012).
+Salary ranges reflect the minimum and maximum rates for the pay grade of the job class (view the State of North Carolina salary schedules ).
 Hiring ranges reflect the maximum salary that can be paid.
 Salaries are based on the selected applicant's relevant training and experience, labor market considerations, the need to maintain internal salary equity, available funding and other applicable policies.

 The Department of Human Resources/Division of Public Health is an Equal Employment Opportunity Employer and provides an alcohol and drug free workplace.